Preschool Threes, Kindergarten, and 9th grade.

 If you do not choose early notification, you may still apply as part of the regular admissions process.

-We encourage families to consider other school placements in the event that BFS is unable to offer enrollment to the child whether you opt for early or regular notification.
+We encourage families to consider other school options in the event that BFS is unable to offer enrollment to the child whether you opt for early or regular notification.

 Our waitlist consists of a pool of qualified candidates who have not been accepted because of limited space in the grade level.
 Should a place become available, the committee will select a waitlist candidate to fill the place based on the needs of the class.